janjiralakirankumar/TerraformEssentials/README.md

 ```
 mysql -u admin -h <endpoint> -p
 ```
-* use 'password' as the password.
+**Note:** When it prompts for the password enter `password`

-After LogingIn Use Commands for DataBases
+After LogingIn Use below Commands for DataBases
 ```
 show databases;
 ```